rern/OSMC/README.md

 This is just an example of setup script.

 [**setup.sh**](https://github.com/rern/OSMC/blob/master/_settings/setup.sh)
-- set password for Samba ans Transmission
+- set password for Samba and Transmission
 - set package cache to usb to avoid slow download on os reinstall
-- upgrage and customize **samba** to improve speed
+- upgrage and customize **Samba** to improve speed
 - make usb drive a common between os for `smb.conf`
 - install **Transmission**
 - install **Aria2**